beaujeant/beaujeant.github.io/AppSec101/programming.md

 table[100] = 0;
 ```

 In this example, you would have a long repetitive list of instructions.
 If you suddenly want to initialize the array with the value `2` instead of `0`, you would have to change 100 lines.
-Furthermore, what if you don't know the size of the array and this depend on the user input?
-You wouldn'T be able to predict the size of the array and write the correct amount of line.
+Furthermore, what if you don't know the size of the array and this depends on the user input?
+You wouldn't be able to predict the size of the array and write the correct amount of line.
 Instead, you could use the `for`, the `while` or the `do-while` loop.
-Both loops takes one or more conditions (like `if/else`).
-The condition dictate whether the loop should reiterate or not.
+Both loops take one or more conditions (like `if/else`).
+The condition dictates whether the loop should reiterate or not.

 ```
 int table[100];